avafinger/OV5640_camera/readme.md

 - QCIF: 176x144 (30 FPS with some artifacts)

-In order to use OV5640 camera on BananaPi M64 and/or Pine64+ you need the following:
+In order to use OV5640 camera on BananaPi M64 and/or Pine64+ you will need the following:

 - A Compiled Linux Device Tree (dtb) with OV5640 enabled
-- Ubuntu Xenial 16.04 arm64 (Desktop or server)
+- Ubuntu Xenial 16.04 arm64 or Debian Jessie with unbroken package (*) (Desktop or server)

+(*) What do you mean by broken distro/package?
+In general terms a broken Distro/Package have some different library version linked in and put the distro in such a state you cannot fix it or if you fix one package you may break another and so one.
+You better get a good and clean image.

+You may end like so:

+	sudo apt-get install libopencv-dev python-opencv
+	Reading package lists...
+Done
+	Building dependency tree
+	Reading state information...
+Done
+	Some packages could not be installed.
+This may mean that you have requested an impossible situation or if you are using the unstable distribution that some required packages have not yet been created or been moved out of Incoming.
+	The following information may help to resolve the situation:

+	The following packages have unmet dependencies:
+	 libopencv-dev : Depends: libopencv-objdetect-dev (= 2.4.9.1+dfsg-1.5ubuntu1) but it is not going to be installed
+	                 Depends: libopencv-highgui-dev (= 2.4.9.1+dfsg-1.5ubuntu1) but it is not going to be installed
+	                 Depends: libopencv-legacy-dev (= 2.4.9.1+dfsg-1.5ubuntu1) but it is not going to be installed
+	                 Depends: libopencv-contrib-dev (= 2.4.9.1+dfsg-1.5ubuntu1) but it is not going to be installed
+	                 Depends: libopencv-videostab-dev (= 2.4.9.1+dfsg-1.5ubuntu1) but it is not going to be installed
+	                 Depends: libopencv-superres-dev (= 2.4.9.1+dfsg-1.5ubuntu1) but it is not going to be installed
+	                 Depends: libopencv-ocl-dev (= 2.4.9.1+dfsg-1.5ubuntu1) but it is not going to be installed
+	                 Depends: libcv-dev (= 2.4.9.1+dfsg-1.5ubuntu1) but it is not going to be installed
+	                 Depends: libhighgui-dev (= 2.4.9.1+dfsg-1.5ubuntu1) but it is not going to be installed
+	                 Depends: libcvaux-dev (= 2.4.9.1+dfsg-1.5ubuntu1) but it is not going to be installed
+	E: Unable to correct problems, you have held broken packages.

-- Enhanced OV5640 driver (A64) BananaPi M64 / Pine64+ Build with latest longsleep's kernel (included)
+- Enhanced OV5640 driver (A64) BananaPi M64 / Pine64+ Build with latest longsleep's kernel (included here)

 Steps you should take
 =====================
 You will need a linux box to update your current distro with the new kernel image and modules with OV5640.
+You can also update the kernel with the new OV5640 driver manually from inside of your board without a second linux box but this instructions are out of the scope.

 * Identify where your SD_CARD

+type:

-	type df -lh
+	 df -lh

 You should see something like this: